rhysd/hgrep/README.md

 brew install hgrep
 ```

-Note: If you installed Homebrew to the default location (e.g. `~/homebrew`), you might see some errors.
+Note: If you installed Homebrew to a non-default location (e.g. `~/homebrew`), you might see some errors.
 In the case, please try
 to install `hgrep` via [cargo][] instead.
 See [#6][issue-6] for more details.

 ### Via [MacPorts][macports]